Aku1795/Insect_classfier/README.md

 The preprocessing step aims to locate the mosquito in the picture in order to crop it and make better predictions after.

-We trained an SVM
+We trained a SVM model on the HOG of the pictures to predict either it's an insect or not.
+Then for locating the insect in the picture we use a sliding window and keep the parts very likely to englobe an insect with a heatmap.

-Please find in the ./Preprocessing folder the jupyter notebooks showing the method.
+Please find in the ./Preprocessing/HOG_SVM folder the jupyter notebooks explaining the different tasks:
+- feature_sourcer_test.ipynb: test the HOG feature sourcer
+- classifier_training.ipynb: train the SVM
+- HOG_SVM_grid_search.ipynb: find best params for model
+- slider_test.ipynb: show sliding window
+- heatmap_test.ipynb: show the heatmap functionality

 ## Image Classification